 Back injuries, ranging from those at the top of the spine through the middle and lower back, can be debilitating emotionally as well as physically.
 At Mountain View Physical Therapy, we design our treatment programs specifically for you, because no “one-size-fits-all” approach works for back injury therapy.

-Neck and Bulging Disc Injuries
+Treatments for Neck and Bulging Disc Injuries

 Modern life puts an inordinate amount of stress on your neck and back.
 Minor spinal injuries and strains from time to time are common, but the effects tend to be cumulative.
 So when you experience what may seem like a minor neck or spine injury, you may suddenly find yourself in extreme pain.

 Degeneration of your vertebral (spinal) discs can occur anywhere in the back.
 However, cervical spine bulging discs are often responsible for headaches and neck and upper back pain.